H. Carl Haywood: Career

 Haywood served as editor of the American Journal of Mental Deficiency from 1969 to 1979, and editor of the Journal of Cognitive Education and Psychology from 1999 to 2006.
-He has published more than 250 articles, books, and reviews in his research fields of mental retardation, cognitive education, motivation, and psychological assessment.
+He has published more than 250 articles, books, and reviews in his research fields of intellectual disability, cognitive education, motivation, and psychological assessment.

 Service

 From 1975 to 1977, Haywood was Vice President for Psychology of the American Association on Mental Deficiency, now American Association on Intellectual and Developmental Disability, and President of the association from 1980 to 1981.
 From 1978 to 1979, he was president of the American Psychological Association's Division on Mental Retardation.
 From 1980 to 1982, he also served on the American Psychological Association's Council of Representatives.
 From 1988 to 1992, Haywood served as president of the International Association for Cognitive Education.

 Honors

 Haywood was elected to the Institute of Medicine (now National Academy of Medicine) in 1972.
 In 1985, he received the National Leadership Award from the American Association on Mental Deficiency, and its Research Award in 1989.
 In 1988 Haywood received the Edgar A. Doll Award, from APA's Division 33, for Research on Mental Retardation.
 In 1993, he was recognized by Vanderbilt University with its Alexander Heard Distinguished Service Professorship.

 In 2018, Haywood won a Marquis Who's Who Humanitarian Award.